Floquet state depletion in ac-driven circuit QED: Additional data

 \subsection{Crescents of higher order}

 In the experiment, we have observed crescents only for the one-half resonance $f_\text{d}\approx \nu_\text{r}/2$.
-For resonances of higher order, i.e., for $f_\text{d}\approx \nu_\text{r}/k$ with $k>2$, only ``usual'' cavity-assisted LZSM interference patterns were observed.
-The main reason is that the LZSM fringes in the populations with decreasing drive frequency diminish \cite{Shevchenko2010a} such that their size eventually drops below the experimental resolution.
+For resonances of higher order, i.e., for $f_\text{d}\approx \nu_\text{r}/k$ with $k>2$, similar patterns are expected to be observed.
+However, the LZSM fringes in the populations will diminish with decreasing drive frequency \cite{Shevchenko2010a} such that their size eventually drops below the experimental resolution.

-To demonstrate this, we show in Fig.~\ref{fig:third}(a) the theoretical prediction for the cavity reflection at the one-third resonance, which exhibits very narrow crescents.
+We show in Fig.~\ref{fig:third}(a) the theoretical prediction for the cavity reflection near the one-third resonance, which exhibits very narrow crescents.
 However, to predict the result of a realistic measurement, we have to take into account that the level detuning $\varepsilon$ is slowly fluctuating.
 This causes an inhomogeneous broadening of the order of some $\SI{}{\micro\eV}$ \cite{Petersson2010a, Forster2014a} which can be captured by convolving the theory data with a Gaussian of corresponding width.
 Figure~\ref{fig:third}(b) depicts the resulting prediction for a measurement, where we have assumed a broadening of $\SI{2.5}{\micro\eV}$.
 This blurs the LZSM pattern so much that the narrow crescents practically disappear.
+Nevertheless, we could still find the characteristic feature of the one-third resonance, which appears as claw-shaped patterns at the end of the interference fringes.
+Figure~\ref{fig:third}(d) demonstrates these claw-shaped patterns measured in the experiment.